 - Hot cooked noodles or mashed potatoes, optional

 - Preheat oven to 325°.
-In a large resealable plastic bag, combine flour, salt and pepper.
-Add steak, a few pieces at a time, and shake to coat.
-Remove meat from bag and pound with a mallet to tenderize.
+In a large shallow dish, combine flour, salt and pepper.
+Pound steak with a mallet to tenderize.
+Add meat, a few pieces at a time, and toss to coat.

 - In an ovenproof Dutch oven, brown steak in oil on both sides.
 Arrange onion slices between layers of meat.
 Add water and Worcestershire sauce.